stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 --- abstract

-Changes in CDS/CDNSKEY, CSYNC, and other records related to delegation maintenance are usually detected through scheduled scans run by the consuming party (e.g. top-level domain registry), incurring an uncomfortable trade-off between scanning cost and update latency.

-A similar problem exists when scheduling zone transfers, and has been solved using the well-known DNS NOTIFY mechanism ({{!RFC1996}}).
-This mechanism enables a primary nameserver to proactively inform secondaries about zone changes, allowing the secondary to initiate an ad-hoc transfer independently of when the next SOA check would be due.

-This document extends the use of DNS NOTIFY beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
-Use cases include DNSSEC key rollovers hints via NOTIFY(CDS) and NOTIFY(DNSKEY) messages, and quicker changes to a delegation's NS record set via NOTIFY(CSYNC) messages.
+This document extends the use of DNS NOTIFY ({{!RFC1996}} beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
+Use cases include DNSSEC key rollovers hints, and quicker changes to a delegation's NS record set.

-Furthermore, this document proposes a new DNS record type, tentatively referred to as "NOTIFY record", which is used to publish details about where generalized notifications should be sent.
+To enable this functionality, a method for discovering the receiver endpoint for such notification message is introduced, via the new NOTIFY record type.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/peterthomassen/draft-ietf-dnsop-generalized-notify](https://github.com/peterthomassen/draft-ietf-dnsop-generalized-notify).